Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Numerical setup

 \subsection{The FARGO-2D1D code}

 In this paper, we simulate an accreting planet on a fixed circular orbit embedded in a viscous disc with the hydrodynamical code FARGO-2D1D \citep{Crida2007}.
-This code allows us to simulate the whole viscous evolution of a protoplanetary disc for a reasonable computational cost by surrounding a 2D-grid ($\rm r,\phi$), where the planet is located, by two 1D-grids azimuthally symmetric as shown in figure \ref{2D1D}.
-The extent of the grids is chosen so that the 1D-grids are far enough from the planet, where we can consider the disc axisymmetric.
+This code allows us to simulate the whole viscous evolution of a protoplanetary disc for a reasonable computational cost by surrounding a 2D grid ($\rm r,\phi$), where the planet is located, with two 1D grids that are azimuthally symmetric, as shown in figure \ref{2D1D}.
+The extent of the grids is chosen so that the 1D grids are far enough from the planet that we can consider the disc to be axisymmetric.
 The 1D inner disc spans from $0.1$ AU to $0.78$ AU.
 The 2D grid then ranges from $0.78$ AU to $23.4$ AU, with a 1D outer disc from $23.4$ AU to $260$ AU.
 The resolution is such that there are five cells per Hill radius of the planet at t=0, which leads to $\rm N_r = 802$ and $\rm N_\phi=1158$ ($\rm dr/r_0 \simeq d\phi \simeq 0.005$).
-Considering that the resolution is fixed in time, the Hill sphere region will be more and more resolved as the planet grows ($\rm r_{\rm H} \propto m_{\rm p}^{1/3}$).
+Considering that the resolution is fixed in time, the Hill sphere region will become more and more resolved as the planet grows ($\rm r_{\rm H} \propto m_{\rm p}^{1/3}$).

 For computational accuracy, the code uses dimensionless units.
-We normalized masses with the mass of the central star $\rm M_0 = M_\odot$, lengths with the position of the planet $\rm r_0 = 5.2$ AU and set the gravitational constant to be $\rm G=1$.
+We normalized masses with the mass of the central star, $\rm M_0 = M_\odot$ and lengths with the position of the planet, $\rm r_0 = 5.2$ AU and we set the gravitational constant as $\rm G=1$.
 We end up with a time normalized by the orbital time at $\rm r_0$, $\rm t_0 = (r_0^3/(GM_{*}))^{-1/2}$, meaning that the orbital period of the planet is $P = 2\pi t_0$.